andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 ## Example

 Let's make a minimal reproduction of the issue first.
+Here's the recipe.

-Take two OpenAPI specs to your liking that we will use to generate Server API interfaces.
+1. Take two OpenAPI specs to your liking to generate Server API interfaces.

 **Spec A:**